mohae/salted-redis/README.md

 README
 ======

-## `redis-formula-mohae`
+## `salted-redis`
-This is a redis formula.
-Some of the design decisions are based on https://github.com/saltstack-formulas/redis-formula.
-As such, there may be pieces that do not make a lot of sense, because, frankly, I found a lot that didn't make sense in the original formula.
+A salt state to install redis as a service.

 ## About
-This formula is designed to enable the installation of any supported Redis release from source, which defaults to the current stable release.
+This state is designed to enable the installation of any supported Redis release from source, which defaults to the current stable release.
 This can be changed by specifiying another release number and its corresponding checksum in the pillar.

 The end result, using the default settings, is redis installed as a service consistent with [the redis quickstart instructions](http://redis.io/topics/quickstart).
 The only deviation from the quickstart is that all redis executables from the compile are copied to `/usr/local/bin`.